Concept Performance Aluminium LTR Engine Block 4.100" Bore, Standard Height LTR-SD10X

 Tax included.
 Shipping calculated at checkout.

 The all new Concept Performance LTR!
-The industries first cast aluminum aftermarket LT platform engine block.
+The industries first cast aluminium aftermarket LT platform engine block.
 The LTR features the priority oiling system of the LSR/LSX with the added benefits of the six head bolt design.
 The LTR has a 3/4” thick skirt with windage under the crank saddle removed for added strength.
 All OEM accessories will bolt right up to the LTR.

 Max bore of 4.185"